 The Phantom of the Opera, Broadway’s longest running show, has seen many cast changes, alterations in the set design, and even some story modifications over the last 28 years.
 One thing, though, has remained constant in all these years—its home, the Majestic theatre in 44th St, New York.
 If you’re worried about picking the wrong seat and ruining your Broadway experience, our Majestic theatre seating chart guide is exactly what you need.
+Also, here’s a handy link to the seat availability and real time prices for different seats/dates for The Phantom of the Opera on Headout.

 The Broadway production is presently headlined by James Barbour as The Phantom and Ali Ewoldt starring as Christine.
 There’s a reason why The Phantom of the Opera is Broadway’s longest running show and still generates the same amount of buzz as it did when it premiered in 1988.
 A captivating plot, powered with iconic songs and consistently great performances from all the lead actors, have lent the show its iconic status.